- Frequent and regular cleaning and disinfecting will be a vital part of our operation during Covid-19.

 According to the Centers for Disease Control and Prevention, senior citizens and others with underlying health conditions are especially vulnerable.

 By choosing to come to our school, you voluntarily assume all risks related to exposure to COVID-19.
 Help keep each other safe and healthy.
-Parents or students who wish to opt-out must do so in writing and prior to entering the school building.
-In the case of opting out, the student and parent must revoke their own right from entering the premises.
+Parents or students will receive a waiver form; a hard copy must be signed and returned back to school on the 1st day of school.
+PA reserves the right to refuse entry to any student not having the waiver.
+The ones who wish to opt-out must do so in writing and prior to entering the school building.
+In the case of opting out, the student and parent must revoke their own right to enter the premises.